The importance of argon in an oes system image

 There are a few common issues associated with the argon system of an optical emissions spectrometer.

-Argon Quality
+Argon Purity

 OES Spectrometer users assume argon is argon but there are grade differences.
 4.8 argon is 99.998 percent pure argon while 5.0 is 99.999% pure argon.
 The slight jump in purity is the result of a number of factors all of which contribute to 5.0-grade argon being the bare minimum for use in a spectrometer.